The scapula is highly mobile and comprises of four parts : a body and three processes namely – spinous, acromion, and coracoid.

 - It is concave and directed medially and forwards.

-- It provides three longitudinal ridges, which in turn provide connection to the intramuscular tendons of subscapularis muscle.
+- It supplies three longitudinal ridges, which in turn supply connection to the intramuscular tendons of subscapularis muscle.

 - The subscapularis muscle ( a multipennate muscle) arises from the medial two-third of subscapular fossa/ costal surface with the exception of near the neck where a subscapular bursa intervenes in between the neck and the subscapular tendon.